Read about our RSS Feed to be alerted when new instructions are released.

 These Model Instructions are provided only as examples of how the instructions are intended to be used.
 Revisions in the Model Instructions often lag some time behind revisions in the substantive charges the use of which is illustrated in the Model Instructions.
 DO NOT, therefore, rely on the Model Instructions for correct wording when preparing instructions.
 Always refer to the standard instructions and forms provided in Parts I through VIII.

-Model Instruction No. 2: Automobile collision; driver’s comparative negligence including failure to wear seat belt; pre-existing injury; multiple events
+Model Instruction No. 2: Automobile collision; driver’s comparative negligence including failure to wear seat belt; aggravation of pre-existing injury; multiple events

 Model Instruction No. 3: Automobile collision; comparative negligence; wrongful death damages; Fabre issue

 Model Instruction No. 4: Automobile collision; comparative negligence;